 At other times, it was clear if a mother was uncomfortable with swimmers.
-If it was obvious from the surface (trying to get away from the boat making it impossible to get in a good position for swimming) we wouldn’t go in.
+If it was obvious from the surface (trying to get away from the boat) we wouldn’t go in.
 If it wasn’t obvious until we were in the water, we would end the swim and leave them alone.
 It’s important that these animals are treated with respect.
 I was amazed at how I was able to understand these basic signals from the animals even without very much experience.
 I think if we treat animals with respect and see them as the highly intelligent creatures that they are, it is apparent to us when they are under stress or relaxed.
 As human beings we are very capable of understanding the world on an energetic level, though this is a fact not always acknowledged in our culture/s.